Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 **Manuscript Changes:**

 - Before Eq.
-(39): Added explanation that centroid measurements are "averaged over a duration of one hour and a given number of cameras, NT, **in order to accordingly reduce the uncertainty**"
+(39): Added explanation that centroid measurements are "averaged over a duration of one hour and a given number of cameras, NT, in order to accordingly reduce the uncertainty"
-- Figure caption: Clarified that the plot shows "**Distribution of Eq.
-(39)**" (the averaged uncertainty) along target magnitude
+- Figure caption: Clarified that the plot shows "Distribution of Eq.
+(39)" (the averaged uncertainty) along target magnitude

 **Minor Point 11:** "Why is magnitude 21 the faint cutoff for the stellar sample used in this work?
 Does this correspond to the sensitivity limit of PLATO?
 Is it the magnitude at which stars stop being relevant as potential contaminants? "